 - Fan not very versatile — If you are above-average or well below average height, you may not feel the fan.
 Those taller than 6′ will feel the fan around their neck or chest, while those shorter than 5′ 3″ will not feel it at all.
 It cannot be adjusted according to your height.

-- Manual adjustment — If you want to adjust the incline of the elliptical machine (to increase the resistance), you have to stop your workout, step off the machine, and adjust it manually.
+- Manual adjustment — If you want to adjust the incline of the elliptical machine (to increase the resistance level), you have to stop your workout, step off the machine, and adjust it manually.
 This is an annoying, inconvenient interruption for your workout.

 - Short stride — Many users (even those NOT above average height) have commented that the 20-inch stride feels short.
 A better, more natural stride would be more along the lines of 24 to 28 inches, so this shorter stride length makes it feel a bit awkward.